nisz204/nisz204/README.md

 - 👀 I’m interested in Web development, machine learning, and ethical hacking
 - 🌱 I’m currently learning Markup languages: HTML, CSS and Programming language: JavaScript and Python
 - 💞️ I’m looking to collaborate on Open source projects that use HTML, CSS, JavaScript
-- 📫 How to reach me Contact my email, or my social media
+- 📫 How to reach me is you can contact my email, or visit my social media

 <!---
 nisz204/nisz204 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.